What Associations Can Do to Increase Online Advocacy Analytics

-While advocacy campaigns have been around for centuries, the modern definition of advocacy has changed.
+While advocacy campaigns have existed for centuries, the modern definition of advocacy has evolved.
 Today, any organized effort to influence public perception of an issue, the policy-making process, or particular legislators is considered political advocacy.
 This definition includes both traditional and digital advocacy campaigns.

 Advocacy groups conduct their campaigns quite differently than they did even a few years ago.
 Digital apps, social media, and the rise of mobile browsing have altered the way people connect with their representatives.
-This has subsequently reinvented how constituents participate in the legislative process, like sending emails and social media messages instead of letters, for example.
+This has subsequently reinvented how constituents participate in the legislative process, such as sending emails and social media messages instead of letters.

-This may sound a bit complex, especially for fledgeling grassroots advocacy groups looking to launch their first campaign.
-Fortunately, many digital advocacy practices make running an advocacy campaign more convenient, while also empowering advocacy groups to make an even bigger impact.
+This may sound a bit complex, especially for fledgling grassroots advocacy groups looking to launch their first campaign.
+Fortunately, many digital advocacy practices make running an advocacy campaign more convenient while empowering advocacy groups to make an even greater impact.

 To help your advocacy group understand the essentials and adapt to new best practices, this article will answer three fundamental questions about digital advocacy: